Territorial disputes in the South China Sea: United States

-In 2014, the United States responded to China's claims over the fishing grounds of other nations by saying that "China has not offered any explanation or basis under international law for these extensive maritime claims."
-USN CNO Jonathan Greenert then pledged American support to the Philippines in its territorial conflicts with the PRC.
-The Chinese Foreign Ministry asked the United States to maintain a neutral position on the issue.
-In 2014 and 2015, the United States continued freedom of navigation operations, including in the South China Sea. that the US administration is planning to deploy some more naval assets within 12 nautical miles of the Spratly Islands.
-In response to this announcement, Beijing issued a warning and said that she would not allow any country to violate China's territorial waters in the name of "Freedom of Navigation".
-In May 2015, U.S. Secretary of Defense Ash Carter warned China to halt its rapid island-building.
+of if, but when”, and by mid-October 2015, US officials said the FONOP was expected "within days".
 On 27 October 2015, the US destroyer USS Lassen navigated within 12 nautical miles of reclaimed land in the Subi Reef as the first in a series of "Freedom of Navigation Operations".
 This was the first time since 2012 that the US has directly challenged China's claims of the island's territorial limit.
 On 8–9 November 2015, two US B-52 strategic bombers flew near artificial Chinese-built islands in the area of the Spratly Islands and were contacted by Chinese ground controllers but continued their mission undeterred.

 President Trump's administration increased the frequency of freedom of navigation operations in the South China Sea.
 In June 2020, US Ambassador to the United Nations Kelly Craft sent a letter to the U.N. secretary general explaining the US position on China's "excessive maritime claims."
 On 14 July 2020, US Secretary of State Mike Pompeo declared China's claims and coercions of in parts of the South China Sea “completely unlawful”.
 On 26 August 2020, the US sanctioned individuals and 24 Chinese companies linked to construction and militarization of the artificial islands.

 Publications by US think tanks have made recommendations for courses of actions that the United States could take in response to PRC activities in the South China Sea.

 The US Navy has conducted freedom of navigation drills in the South China Sea to counter Vietnamese claims in the region, particularly around the Côn Đảo islands.